-Figure 3 illustrates the heredity pattern for the sex chromosomes.
 The mother, who has two X chromosomes, produces an egg containing one X chromosome.
 The father, who has one X and one Y chromosome, produces sperm which could contain either an X or a Y chromosome.
 If the father contributes his X, a girl is conceived.
 If he contributes a Y, a boy is conceived.

 The genes responsible for producing factor VIII and IX are situated on the X chromosome.
 This makes hemophilia a sex-linked genetic disorder.

 All the daughters will be obligate carriers of hemophilia since they must inherit the X chromosome which carries hemophilia from the father.
 All sons will be unaffected by hemophilia since they inherit the father’s normal Y chromosome.

 If they have a son, he has a 50% chance of having hemophilia.
 This is determined by which X chromosome he inherits.
 If he inherits the mother’s normal X chromosome, the boy will not have hemophilia.
 If he inherits the mother’s mutated X chromosome, he will.